Featured Resources

-All children under the age of five riding in a vehicle must be properly secured in an approved child safety seat.
+All children under 8 years old riding in a vehicle must be properly secured in an approved child safety seat, unless they are at least 4 feet 9 inches tall.

-Children between the ages of five and 15 must be properly restrained in either an appropriate child restraint device or by a safety belt.
+Children between 8 to 12 years old must be properly restrained in either an appropriate child restraint device or by a safety belt.

 The law does not apply to school buses, and vehicles manufactured without safety belts.